About Me

 Open source

 Open source allows for unrivalled transparency and, although a bit debatable, trust in the correctness.
-More info Open source also allows people to crowdsource production of products.
+What is open source Open source also allows people to crowdsource production of products.
 This allows individuals to help with disclose issues and make suggestion.
 My personal projects are (almost) always open source and I try to help with other projects.

 Below is a list of a few of my notable projects.
 Apart from these projects, I try to help and contribute to other crates when I am able to.